LilWinx/Sabres/README.md

 A per-isolate snpprofile.tab file is also generated which displays all the per-isolate SNPs a human-readable format with any accompanying resistance markers.

 The "Note" column denotes whether the resistance marker has been confirmed in wild-type virus.
+- observed  mutation has been observed in circulating SARS-CoV-2 genomes but has no in vitro results
+- predicted mutation predicted to have resistance functionaility but has not been tested or observed
- - confirmed    observed in clinical isolates
+- confirmed mutation has been observed and confirmed in vitro to confer resistance
- - theoretical  cell culture assays with the mutation demonstrate resistance

 ## Dependencies
 Pandas https://pandas.pydata.org/